- What are Howard Center locations and hours of operation?

 10. Where can I get a drug or alcohol assessment?

 Howard Center has several programs available that offer drug and alcohol assessments.
+Call our Access and Intake specialists to learn more at 802-488-6000.

 If you are looking to enroll in our Impaired Driver Rehabilitation Program, please read the program description and information on our website.